live-image-tracking-tools/geff/docs/specification.md

 `geff` graphs have the option to provide time and spatial dimensions as special attributes.
 These attributes are specified in the `axes` section of the metadata, inspired by the OME-zarr `axes` specification.

+## Backwards compatibility

+Prior to the v1 release of `geff`, we cannot guarantee that a file written by a specific version of `geff` can be read by another version of `geff`.
+However, after the initial v1.0.0 release we will maintain backwards compatibility.
+The version of `geff` used to write the file is documented in the `geff` metadata.

 ## Zarr specification

 Currently, `geff` supports zarr specifications [2](https://zarr-specs.readthedocs.io/en/latest/v2/v2.0.html) and [3](https://zarr-specs.readthedocs.io/en/latest/v3/core/index.html).
 However, `geff` will default to writing specification 2 because graphs written to the zarr v3 spec will not be compatible with all applications.
 When zarr 3 is more fully adopted by other libraries and tools, we will move to a zarr spec 3 default.